GPS Line Marking for Sports Fields

 How It Works

-TinyLineMarker allows groundsmen and greenkeepers to layout and mark sports pitches in a matter of minutes and to achieve centimeter precision in doing so.
-But how does the robot achieve its high precision when moving around the pitch and painting the lines?
+The TinyLineMarker allows groundskeepers and maintenance crews to layout and mark multiple sports fields in minutes and achieve centimeter precision.
+But how does the robot achieve high accuracy when moving around the pitch and painting the lines?

-Read this article to learn how the line marking robot uses satellites and reference stations in order to always know exactly where to mark the lines.
+Read this article to learn how the line-marking robot always uses satellites and reference stations to know exactly where to mark the lines.

 Communication between satellite and robot

 There are thousands of satellites orbiting our planet, and more are being put into service every year.
-We all use these satellites in our everyday lives for many different things; telephone, radio, navigation, television, weather forecasts etc. Our communication with the satellites becomes more and more sophisticated to the point that we all have access to global positioning information in our pocket via our smartphones.
+We all use these satellites in our everyday lives for many different things; telephone, radios, gps navigation, satellite tv, weather forecasts etc. Our communication with the satellites becomes more and more sophisticated to the point that we all have access to global positioning information in our pocket via our smartphones.

 Communication Between Satellite, Reference Stations And Robot

-The GPS signal from satellites can sometimes be disturbed.
-A simple change of weather can cause clouds to disturb the signal that is sent to the robot.
-This is where the RTK network comes in.
-RTK means real-time kinematic, and the network consists of multiple reference stations similar to telephone poles placed in many different locations throughout a region.
-These stations are permanent installations and are used for many different purposes within a region or country such as construction, land surveying, agriculture, machine control, etc. – and now also for sports line marking.
+The GPS signal from satellites can sometimes have interference.
+A simple change of weather can cause clouds to disturb the signal sent to the robot, where the RTK network comes in.
+RTK means real-time kinematics, and the network consists of multiple reference stations similar to cell phone towers placed in many locations throughout an area.
+These stations are permanent installations with many different purposes such as construction, land surveying, agriculture, machine control, etc. – and are now also for autonomous robotic athletic field line marking.

-The reference stations constantly receive signals from the satellites in order to detect any offsets, delays or errors due to eg. cloudy weather.
-If they detect an offset, they are able to calculate a correction and communicate this to the line marking robot in a matter of seconds.
-Knowing this information, the robot can now correct its position continuously when working.
-This means that even if the GPS signal is disturbed, the robot will always know its position down to 0.8”, and this is what gives the high degree of precision needed for sports lines.
+The reference stations constantly receive signals from the satellites to detect any offsets, delays, or errors due to, e.g., cloudy weather.
+When they detect any offsets, they can calculate a correction and communicate this to the line-marking robot in seconds.
+The robot can then correct its position continuously when working, which means that even if the GPS signal is disturbed, it will always know its position down to within 0.8”, giving the high degree of precision needed for sports line marking.

-What Does This Mean for Groundsmen and Line Marking?
+What Does This Mean for Groundskeepers and Line Marking?

-The communication between robot, satellite and reference stations means that a groundsman can start the robot on a line marking job, eg. a football pitch, and 20 minutes later, he will have a fully marked football pitch painted in the desired location with a precision of 0.8”.
-For this, all he needs is the robot and the tablet.
+The communication between the robot, satellite, and reference stations means that a groundskeeper can start the robot on a sports field, e.g., a soccer field, and 22 minutes later, he will have a fully marked soccer field painted in the desired location with a precision within 0.8”.
+All they need is the robot and the tablet.

-It also means that once he has painted a pitch the first time, he can save it for the coming seasons and save himself a lot of work.
-When he comes back in 6 or 12 months to do re-markings, he can find the pitch from last season on the tablet and simply press ‘Start’.
-The pitch will be painted in the exact same location, with the same degree of precision.
-All pitches can be saved in the cloud so that they are always available for future use.
+It also means that once the field is painted the first time, it can be saved for future seasons and saves a lot of time and effort.
+When they come back in 6 or 12 months to do a re-marking, all they need to do is pull up the field from the last season on the tablet and simply press ‘Start’.
+The field will be painted in the exact same location, with the same degree of precision.
+All fields can be saved in the cloud to be available for future use.

-Additionally, if a pitch needs to be moved or resized or copied to a new location, he can do this from his tablet and simply start the robot on these new and updated pitches.
+Additionally, if a field needs to be moved, resized, or copied to a new location, they can do this from his tablet and simply start the robot on the new updated field.

-To see how a groundsman typically uses the robot in his daily work, visit our customer cases page here to see our customer interviews.
+To see how a groundskeeper typically uses the robot in his daily work, visit our customer success stories to see our customer testimonials.

-It is possible to use a base station instead of using the RTK network.
-A base station is a local unit that you set up next to the sports pitch whereas RTK is a service you subscribe to.
-The base station has the same purpose as the reference stations, ie. to correct the signal from the satellites.
+Using a base station instead of the RTK network is possible.
+A base station is a local unit next to the sports fields, whereas RTK is a service you subscribe to.
+The base station has the same purpose as the reference stations, i.e., to correct the satellite signal.
 However, as both setups rely on the accuracy of the satellite signals, they both achieve the same degree of accuracy and precision.
 This is why land surveyors, who rely heavily on high precision in their work, have been using RTK for years.

-We asked a land surveyor about his experience in working with both RTK and base stations.
-According to him, using the RTK network for sports line marking is highly reliable and is neither more or less accurate than using a base station.
+We asked a land surveyor about his experience working with RTK and base stations.
+According to him, using the RTK network for sports line marking is highly reliable and is neither more nor less accurate than using a base station.
 RTK is simply easier as you only need the robot to mark the lines.

 Why a Local Base Station Won’t Work for You